 I caught up with Doug Finke in New York a few months ago and had a really interesting conversation about many different product ideas.
-One of the ideas we stumbled onto, when discussing products, was an idea that is really empowering, when you start to take it on board.
+One of the ideas we stumbled onto, when discussing products, is an idea that is really empowering when you start to take it on board.
 I'll summarize it in two different ways.

 Firstly, the Zefram Cochrane version:

 "Don't try to be a 'great' product creator.
 Just be a product creator, and let history decide for itself."

 And in the terms that Doug and I discussed:

 When making your own products, don't be a "completionist".
 A completionist is someone who must take care of every possible detail, must think of every use case, must consider every angle.
 Completionism is the death of products!

 A completionist will think: do I need this feature?
 Well I need features, and this is a feature, so yes, I do need this feature!

 A completionist will think: should I document this feature?
 I must document all of my features.